moeadham/BookPlayer-wiki/FAQ.md

 - [iTunes File Sharing](https://support.apple.com/en-us/HT201301).
 This requires iTunes installed and it’s independent of platform (you can do it if you have a Windows or a Mac).

-## Problem importing multiple files via Third-party local apps
+## Problems importing multiple files via Third-party local apps

 We have received feedback that after selecting multiple files and pressing 'Done' nothing happens.